markusmoenig/Eldiron/docs/docs/procedural_recipes/index.md

 ## Authoring surfaces

-Recipes are not tied to Eldiron Source.
-They belong to the project or ruleset recipe catalog and may be consumed by any compatible Eldiron system.
+Recipes belong to the project or ruleset recipe catalog and may be consumed by any compatible Eldiron system.

 - **Eldiron Creator** is the intended primary visual authoring surface.
 Recipe assets will be editable from the project tree with live previews and a canonical text view as integration is completed.
-- **Text projects** can store `.recipe` documents directly in their recipe catalog.
-Eldiron Source currently provides this workflow.
 - **The command-line tool** validates and renders the same canonical documents, making it useful for previews, automation, and external-editor workflows.

 The visual editor and text representation should describe the same recipe program.
-Moving between them must not create a separate Creator-only or Source-only format.
+Moving between them must not create a separate separate format.

 ## In this chapter